Governance

 3. Relay

 Every agent must produce a handoff document upon completion.
 Every agent must read the previous handoff upon activation.
-No handoff = no progress.
+No handoff means no progress.

 4. Memory